Llandaff Cathedral © Ham

 The Llandaff Cathedral, located on the western edge of Cardiff, is one of Wales' premier sights, not to be missed by visitors to the Welsh capital.
-Situated in what used to be the tiny village of Llandaff, the area surrounding the cathedral still retains a village-like feel, with stone-and-timber buildings and narrow, crooked lanes providing excellent photo fodder.
-The cathedral itself has a long and interesting history.
-Constructed in the 12th century on the site of an earlier church - of which, a pre-Norman Celtic cross is all that remains - the Llandaff Cathedral boasts, in the form of its west front, some of the greatest medieval art to be found in all of Wales.
-Suffering extensive damage during Nazi bomb raids in World War II, the cathedral was restored and received two modern additions - the Welsh Regiment Chapel, and the striking Jacob Epstein sculpture Christ in Majesty.
-The sculpture, made of aluminium and suspended from a concrete arch that dominates the cathedral's nave, is a controversial piece, dividing opinion between those who find it arresting, and those who find it garish and out of place.
+Situated in what used to be the tiny village of Llandaff, the area surrounding the cathedral still retains a village-like feel, with stone-and-timber buildings and narrow and crooked lanes.
+Constructed in the 12th century on the site of an earlier church - of which, a pre-Norman Celtic cross is all that remains - the Llandaff Cathedral boasts some of the greatest medieval art to be found in all of Wales.
+Suffering extensive damage during Nazi bomb raids in World War II, the cathedral was restored and received two modern additions: the Welsh Regiment Chapel, and the striking Jacob Epstein sculpture Christ in Majesty.
+The sculpture, made of aluminium and suspended from a concrete arch that dominates the cathedral's nave divides opinion between those who find it arresting and those who find it garish and out of place.
 Head to the Llandaff Cathedral and see the interesting work for yourself, before relaxing in the tranquil public gardens that surround this significant religious site.

 Address: Cathedral Road